Assistant Corporation Counsel Jobs in USA with Visa Sponsorship

 Do Assistant Corporation Counsel positions qualify for H-1B sponsorship?

 Yes, these positions typically qualify as specialty occupations since they require a J.D. degree and bar admission.
-The legal nature of the work, combined with the specific educational requirements, aligns well with USCIS specialty occupation criteria for H-1B petitions.
+The legal nature of the work, combined with the specific educational requirements, aligns well with USCIS specialty occupation criteria for H-1B visa petitions.

 Can foreign law degrees support visa applications for these roles?